Andri Ibo

-Andri Ibo (born 3 April 1990) is an Indonesian professional footballer who plays as a defender for Liga 1 club Persis Solo.
+Andri Ibo (born 3 April 1990) is an Indonesian professional footballer who plays as a defender.
 His older brother Yohan Ibo is also professional footballer.

 Club career

 Persipura Jayapura

 In 2014, Ibo signed a contract with Indonesia Super League club Persipura Jayapura.
 He made his league debut on 1 February 2014 in a match against Persela Lamongan at the Mandala Stadium, Jayapura.

 Barito Putera

 In 2019, Andri Ibo signed a contract with Indonesian Liga 1 club Barito Putera.
 Ibo made his debut on 20 May 2019 in a match against Persija Jakarta at the 17th May Stadium, Banjarmasin.

 Persik Kediri

 He was signed for Persik Kediri to play in Liga 1 in the 2020 season.
 Ibo made his debut on 29 February 2020 in a match against Persebaya Surabaya at the Gelora Bung Tomo Stadium, Surabaya.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.